Joining the IHE is easy using our new online application processJoin us now

 To attend these workshops, you will need to commit to 1 day in-person and one half-day online and complete a few simple forms about yourself prior to Workshop 1, undertake an hour or so preparation activity prior to workshop 1 and carry out assembly activity of evidence during the week period between the workshop sessions.

+Please note: the IHE have waived the fee for EngTech and ICTTech submissions in 2023.
 You can view all of our fees here.

 Terms & Conditions